alioso/probob/README.md

 More info on Pencilblue at https://pencilblue.org/ and https://github.com/pencilblue/pencilblue

-ssh to your vm and cd to /var/www
+## Get the repo

-git clone git@github.com:alioso/probob.git probob cd probob
+ssh to your vm and cd to /var/www git clone git@github.com:alioso/probob.git probob cd probob